It can take a considerable amount of time and resources to create a new contract once the previous one has expired.

 Alternatively, if there are possible changes to discuss, a contract extension letter may be sent to the other party, who will then send an acceptance letter when they’re happy with the changes.

-A contract extension agreement isn’t the same as a contract renewal, which involves the creation of a whole new contract and may be more suitable for individuals or companies that want to completely renegotiate the terms.
+A contract extension agreement isn’t the same as a contract renewal, which involves creating a new contract and may be more suitable for individuals or companies that want to completely renegotiate the terms.

 For example, a retailer may take on seasonal employees on a temporary basis.